Compute Operating Points from Specifications Using Model Linearizer

 In the Trim the model dialog box, on the Specifications tab, you can define specifications for model states, inputs, and outputs.
 For this example, click the States tab.

-By default, on the States tab, the software specifies both model states to be at equilibrium, as shown by the check marks in the Steady State column.
+By default, on the States tab, the app specifies both model states to be at equilibrium, as shown by the check marks in the Steady State column.
 Both states are also specified as unknown values; that is, their steady-state values are calculated during trimming, with an initial guess specified in the Value column.

 Change the second state, the engine angular velocity, to be a known value.